willnorris/willnorris.com/content/posts/2014/go-rest-apis-and-pointers.md

 ## Understanding PATCH ##

-As its name implies, a REST-based API involves passing around the representation of the state of a resource.
+As its name implies, a <abbr title="Representational State Transfer">REST</abbr>-based API involves passing around the representation of the state of a resource.
 This is most commonly applied to HTTP, which is very straightforward: to read the current state of a resource, perform a `GET` operation on the resource's URI.
 To update a resource, pass the new representation of the resource to its URI in a `PUT` operation.
 The `PUT` method is defined as a complete replacement of the resource at a given URI, meaning you must